sujith-eag/Learning_Journey/Python/MCA_related/QP_Practice/Unit_5_Answered_2.md

 ____

-Develop a script that will prompt the user for a file name, read all the lines from the file into a list, sort the list, then print the lines in sorted order as well as write to a file.
+##### Develop a script that will prompt the user for a file name, read all the lines from the file into a list, sort the list, then print the lines in sorted order as well as write to a file.

+**Answer :**

 ```python
 # Ask for the input file name